Rackbeat/php-ordrestyring/README.md

              ->get();
 ````

-This will return a ````Illuminate/Collection```` of cases, with related hours, ordered descending by id, and take 15 results from page 4.
+This will return a ````Illuminate/Collection```` of cases, with related hours and type, ordered descending by id, and take 15 results from page 4.

 You can also do things like:
 ````php